Aman0Shah/ALonelyPlace/README.md

 Dear Reader,

 This compilation of poems were insipried by the theme "A Lonely Place".
 Here, I took common places where people usually can't explore and expand on why such places are lonely.
 I used space, the ocean, desert, jungle, and city.
 These *5* places are considered to take up most of Earth.
+Enjoy!

+Thank You,
+Aman Shah

 # POEMS - Start
 ## Space, A Time & Place